Zeejfps/PngSharp/README.md

 - All color types and bit depths (1, 2, 4, 8, 16) per the PNG spec
 - All 5 adaptive filter types with per-scanline selection
-- Chunks: IHDR, PLTE, IDAT, IEND, tRNS, sRGB, gAMA, pHYs
+- Chunks: IHDR, PLTE, IDAT, IEND, tRNS, sRGB, gAMA, pHYs, tEXt, zTXt, iTXt
 - CRC-32 validation on all chunks
 - Stackalloc and span-based paths to minimize heap allocations